 To: New gTLD Subsequent Procedures PDP WG and/or Rights Protection Mechanisms PDP WG Recommendation: The ICANN community should consider whether the costs related to defensive registration for the small number of brands registering a large number of domains can be reduced.
 Prerequisite or Priority Level: Prerequisite

 Comments: The New gTLD Subsequent Procedures PDP WG and the Rights Protection Mechanisms PDP WG are continuing to deliberate on the appropriate target for recommendation 10.
 To help facilitate the process of determining which WG should consider this recommendation, it would be helpful to clarify the meaning of “costs related to defensive registration.”
 What costs specifically are included in this term and for whom?
 For example, are we talking about the wholesale registry fees to registrars, the retail rates of registrars, or costs/fees imposed by the Trademark Clearinghouse?

+The WG would like to understand why this recommendation specifically refers to a “small number of brands registering a large number of domains.”
+How does reference to this particular group fit into the analysis conducted by the CCT-RT and related conclusions?

 Recommendation 14

 To: New gTLD Subsequent Procedures PDP WG Recommendation: Create incentives to encourage gTLD registries to meet user expectations regarding (1) the relationship of content of a gTLD to its name; (2) restrictions as to who can register a domain name in certain gTLDs based upon implied messages of trust conveyed by the name of its gTLDs (particularly in sensitive or regulated industries); and (3) the safety and security of users’ personal and sensitive information (including health and financial information).
 Prerequisite or Priority Level: Prerequisite (incentives could be implemented as part of the application process)